MajestyHenius/LittleWitchGarden/README.md

 ## License

 This repository hosts game builds for distribution purposes only.
 The game assets and source code are **not** open-source.
 All rights reserved.
-The BGMs used in this game comes from the open library (following CC BY 4.0): [PeriTune]（ https://peritune.com/ )
+The BGMs used in this game comes from the open library (following CC BY 4.0): [PeriTune]( https://peritune.com/)